Frequently Asked Questions

 - What are the criteria for each level of trauma hospital designation?

 The criteria are available on the Web site under Hospital Resources/Applications.
-The guidance document for each application contains the criteria as does the “Level III and IV Trauma Hospital Designation Criteria” document.
+The guidance document for each application contains the criteria as do the documents on the Hospital Resources page.

 - Is it true that there is no requirement for orthopedic surgeons to be on call?